dbosak01/procs/README.md

 # Introduction to **procs**
 <!-- <img src='man/images/procs.png' align="left" height="138" style="margin-right:10px"/>-->

-R contains a wide range of statistical packages and functions.
-However, these statistical functions frequently provide a fragmented output.
-The user is often left to compile R statistical results into a readable output themselves.
+R provides a wide range of statistical packages and functions.
+However, these statistical functions frequently return a fragmented output.
+The user is often left to compile R statistical results into a readable report themselves.

-SAS software, on the other hand, provides the same statistical results, but with a rich choice of outputs.
+SAS software, on the other hand, provides the same statistical results, but with rich outputs.
 These outputs include multiple datasets and complete statistical reports.

 The purpose of the **procs** package is to recreate some SAS statistical